PuceBaboon/ESP8266-AIT-T5/README.md

 to be updated to suit your particular network.
 For instance, the SSID and password for your WiFi access-point (to which the ESP8266 will connect), as well as IP addresses for the module itself, default gateway (if you're connecting to the internet) and DNS server address.
-You *must* set these before compiling and loading the firmware to your ESP8266. **NOTE** If you set-up multiple ESP8266s on the same home network with any of the files below, you also need to ensure that every module has a **unique** IP address (user_config.h), otherwise bad things will happen and your network administrator will come after you with a pitchfork (type /pitchforks into your Google Hangouts window to see if you're in trouble yet :-)).
+You *must* set these before compiling and loading the firmware to your ESP8266. **NOTE:-** If you set-up multiple ESP8266s on the same network with any of the files below, you also need to ensure that every module is given a **unique** IP address (in user_config.h), otherwise bad things will happen and your network administrator will come after you with a pitchfork (type /pitchforks into your Google Hangouts window to see if you're in trouble yet :-)).